Early Real-time Estimation of Infectious Disease Reproduction Number: Network basis

-We denote the time at which an individual acquires the infection, by $t_I$, the time since acquiring infection by $\tau=t-t_I$ (also known as age of infection) and the total time that the individual can cause infection (time-to-removal) by $t_R$.
-While harboring the infection, the person is first \emph{exposed} (i.e., infected but not infectious) and then \emph{infectious} (either symptomatically or asymptomatically).
-The individual may also \emph{recover}, by which we mean only that s/he can no longer transmit the infection, not that s/he has necessarily completely cleared the pathogen; for some diseases, after a temporary recovery, the person might become infectious again.
-Knowing that an individual acquires infection at a given time $t_I$, various states of infectiousness of this individual can be encapsulated within the hazard of infection or \emph{infectivity function}, $\lambda_i(\tau)$.
+We denote the time at which an individual acquires the infection by $t_{i}$, and the time since acquiring infection by $\tau=t-t_{i}$ (also known as age of infection).
+While harbouring the infection, the individual is first \emph{latent} (infected but not yet infectious) and then \emph{infectious} (either symptomatically or asymptomatically).
+The individual may also \emph{recover}, by which we mean only that s/he can no longer transmit the infection, not that s/he has necessarily completely cleared the pathogen.
+For some diseases, after a temporary recovery, the person may become infectious again.
+Knowing that an individual acquires infection at a given time $t_{i}$, various states of infectiousness for this individual can be encapsulated within the infection hazard or \emph{infectivity function}, $\lambda_{i}(\tau)$.
 The infectivity function measures the instantaneous risk of disease transmission across an edge.
-This means that the conditional probability that infection occurs across and edge between times $\tau$ and $\tau+d\tau$ given it did not occurred by time $\tau$ is equal to $\lambda_i(\tau)d\tau$.
-Typically $\lambda_i(\tau)$ is zero initially (i.e., during the latent period), increases to a certain level and then declines (during the infectious period) before finally vanishing and remaining zero (i.e., in the case of permanent recovery or death).
+This implies that for small $\delta\tau$ the conditional probability that infection occurs across an edge between times $\tau$ and $\tau+\delta\tau$, given that it did not occur by time $\tau$, can be approximated by $\lambda_{i}(\tau)\delta\tau$.
+Typically, $\lambda_{i}(\tau)$ is initially zero during the latent period, it increases to a certain level and then declines during the infectious period, before finally vanishing and returning to zero at the time of permanent recovery.
 Figure \ref{fig_beta(t)} shows four hypothetical infectivity functions, the first of which is the typical case.
-In practice, the functional form of $\lambda_i(\tau)$ should be estimated from the actual transmission profile corresponding to a specific disease.
-Note that because of the limited restrictions on the functional form of $\lambda_i(\tau)$, must be a non-negative integrable function, the methodology we present here applies to any staged progression transmission process, such as an $SE_{1}E_{2}....E_{m}I_{1}I_{2}....I_{n}R$ process, where $S$, $E_{i}$ and $I_{j}$ ($i=1,\ldots,m$ and $j=1,\ldots,n$ ) and $R$ are the susceptible, exposed (infected but not infectious), infectious and recovered classes, respectively.
+In practice, the functional form of $\lambda_{i}(\tau)$ should be estimated from the actual transmission profile corresponding to a specific disease.
+Note that the only technical restriction on $\lambda_{i}(\tau)$ is that it must be a non-negative integrable function.